 You know what I ADORE most about Japan?
 Every season in the country is unmistakably unique.
 The landscape constantly changes, meaning revisiting the same spot at a different time of year feels like a whole new experience.
 In springtime, everything is festooned with the baby pink tones of the iconic cherry blossoms.
 As summer begins, landscapes across the country erupt in greenery and smatterings of colourful flowers.
 The greenery slowly evolves into the rich, warm tones of autumn.
 Then winter comes around and litters everything with powdery white snow.

 Whilst mainland Japan attracts hordes of tourists year-round, the north island of Hokkaido truly comes alive in the winter months.
 People from all over the world flock to Hokkaido for its world-famous skiing.
 However, the region has so much to offer in winter than just an epic, powdery snow.
-From sumptuous local cuisine, unique winter festivals, and an assemblage of magnificent landscapes, here are ten of the coolest things to do in Hokkaido in the winter!
+From sumptuous local cuisine, unique winter festivals, and an assemblage of magnificent landscapes, here are ten of the coolest things to do in Hokkaido, Japan in the winter!

-1. Check out the Ice Waterfall Festival
+1. Check out Japan’s Winter Festival

 If you’ve ever dreamed of being teleported to the landscape of the movie Frozen, the Sounkyo Hyobaku Festival may be the closest you’ll come to it.
 Running from late January to late March, this “Ice Waterfall” Festival is a winter wonderland of ice sculptures of all shapes and sizes.
 The highlight of the festival is the magnificent ice castle, which really is a sight to behold!
 Afterward, check into the nearby Sounkaku Grand Hotel to defrost in the hotel’s hot springs and experience a traditional Japanese-style guest room.